Swida-Alba/hemibrain-connectomes-analysis/README.md

 ### Essential Notes

-When you are searching for olfactory Projection Neurons (PNs) or other neurons whose This text is <span style="color:yellow"> type or instance including "+"</span>, e.g. "VC3+_vPN", Please use bodyId in the functions.
+When you are searching for olfactory Projection Neurons (PNs) or other neurons whose type or instance including "+", e.g. "VC3+_vPN", Please use bodyId in the functions.
 The type/instance including "+" cannot be recognized properly by neuprint-python API.

 ## Installation: For users who can prepare the python environments by themselves